confuser/graphql-constraint-directive/README.md

 There is a small change required to make the Apollo Server quickstart work when trying to build an [Apollo Subgraph Server](https://www.apollographql.com/docs/federation/building-supergraphs/subgraphs-apollo-server/).
 We must use the `buildSubgraphSchema` function to build a schema that can be passed to an Apollo Gateway/supergraph, instead of `makeExecuteableSchema`.
 This uses `makeExecutableSchema` under the hood.

-This plugin expects that you have next dependencies in your project:
+This plugin requires the following dependencies installed in your project:
 * `@apollo/server` - `^4.0.0`
 * `graphql-tag` - `^2.0.0`
-* other dependencies required for your selected Apollo Server 4 variant

 ```ts
 import { ApolloServer } from '@apollo/server';